Below you will find resources to learn about human trafficking, report tips, access services, and survivor leadership opportunities.

-These resources are available to provide you with more general information about human trafficking.
+These are some great resources to learn more about human trafficking.

 *This resource is run by a non-profit and is not a mandatory reporter to law enforcement or immigration authorities.
 Therefore any action related to a call must be approved by the caller.
 This resource is an ideal starting point for those who are fearful or are concerned about legal repercussions for the information they may have.

-These national resources are for issues that parallel human trafficking, violence, and exploitation:
+These national resources are for issues that parallel human trafficking, violence, homelessness, and exploitation:

 SURVIVOR/SURVIVOR LEADER RESOURCES